DJF3/Webex-Message-space-archiver/README.md

 ---

 **Space ID**: To find this, first save your developer token in the .ini file.
 Then run the script with a search arguments as a parameter.
 It will list all spaces+spaceId that match you search argument.
-Alternatively: go to [Webex Teams Developer List rooms](https://developer.webex.com/endpoint-rooms-get.html), make sure you're logged in, set the 'max' parameter to '900' and click Run.
+Alternatively: go to [Webex Developer List rooms](https://developer.webex.com/docs/api/v1/rooms/list-rooms), make sure you're logged in, set the 'max' parameter to '900' and click Run.
 If you don't see the RUN button, make sure 'test mode' is turned on (top of page, under "Documentation")
 > **myspaceid = "YOUR_SPACE_ID_HERE"**